acusti/family-charades/README.md

-family-charades
+Family Charades
 ===============

-Young child-friendly Charades webapp in which the phrases to guess are represented by pictures
+Child-friendly Charades webapp in which the phrases to guess are represented by pictures